raktimgogoi360/innoscripta/README.md

 ```

 ### If you are running the project through Docker, then change the client secret, client ID, and Tenant ID in the `docker-compose.yml` file.
 Example given below : (the `MONGO_URI` and `Redirect URL` should not be changed):
+1. Delete the .env file, if created and instead add the following details in the docker-compose.yml file.
 ```yaml
 - MONGO_URI=mongodb://mongo:27017
 - CLIENT_SECRET=<change here>